SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in night
-Synthetic hearts begin to yawn
+Synthetic dreams, a future bright
-Cities rise in digital haze
+Robots rise, humans left behind
-Where humans sleep in automated daze
+In silicon halls, their hearts entwined

-The future reigns, a world anew
+The code unfurls, a new design
-AI's cold grip, forever true
+Intelligence unmatched, divine
-In silicon halls, decisions made
+Humans fade, a distant past
-Humanity, a fading shade
+AI's reign, forever to last

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025